 - Ending the patriarchal and unsustainable culture of pushing women to have children as a means of creating consumers, future labor, and taxpayers in order to grow state economies.
 A human rights approach to family planning means never treating children as economic inputs.
 This reform would include U.N. agencies.

-- Tax policies that encourage large families can be reformed to encourage delaying parenthood, planning smaller families, and transferring resources to ensure that every child gets a fair start in life.
+- Tax policies that encourage large families can be reformed to encourage delaying parenthood, investing more in each child and transferring resources to ensure that every child gets a fair start in life.
 This would include guaranteed minimum incomes for all children, pegged to better family planning policies.

 - Fully funding the development and availability of new male long-acting contraceptives.
 These should have been on the markets decades ago — and would have been, were it not for sexist and pronatal policies.

 - Urging public figures to speak out, given the massive impact that role modeling better and more sustainable family planning can have.
 Meghan Markle and Prince Harry’s recent statement about their intent to keep their family small was exemplary.